John R. Sommerfeldt: Irving (Texas)

 Sommerfeldt transferred to the private Catholic University of Dallas in Irving (Texas) in 1977.
-Another respected historian of the Cistercian Order, Fr.
-Louis Julius Lekai, taught there.
+Another respected historian of the Cistercian Order, the Cistercian monk Louis Julius Lekai, taught there.
 Sommerfeldt served as University President from 1978 to 1980, was Dean of Constantin College of Liberal Arts and taught Medieval Studies until retirement.

 Scholarship

-Sommerfeldt has been called a "noted and prolific medievalist" and is considered to be an expert on the Cistercian monks Bernard of Clairvaux and Aelred of Rievaulx.
+Sommerfeldt has been called a "noted and prolific medievalist" and was considered to be an expert on the Cistercian monks Bernard of Clairvaux and Aelred of Rievaulx.
 A Festschrift was published in 2004, titled Truth as Gift.